satuelisa/StatisticalLearning/README.md

-A very popular way to go about prediction error estimation is called **cross-validation** that estimates, in a direct manner, the expected errorover independent test samples.
+A very popular way to go about prediction error estimation is called **cross-validation** that estimates, in a direct manner, the expected error over independent test samples.
 First, take your data and split it into `c` non-overlapping subsets.
 Then, iterate `c` times as follows: set the `c`th subset aside for validation and use the other `c - 1` subsets, combined, as training data.
 Average over the loss functions to obtain an estimate for the prediction error.
 Yes, you should try different values of `c` to find out which one works with any particular data-model combination.
-It is imporant to carry out the entire process `c` times with the resulting test sets, instead of building once and then attempting to "only validate" multiple times (read Section 7.10 to understand why it is bad to limit it to just
+It is important to carry out the entire process `c` times with the resulting test sets, instead of building once and then attempting to "only validate" multiple times (read Section 7.10 to understand why it is bad to limit it to just